 Mattel re-released the game in 2000 and changed the labels around a bit.
 "MATTEL ELECTRONICS" was changed to "CLASSIC FOOTBALL" and "FOOTBALL I" was changed to "MATTEL".
 This is the model that added the option to toggle the sound on and off.

 The one in the movie has the "MATTEL" logo on the bottom as well as the sound switch.
-But since it has the "MATTEL ELECTRONICS" at the top from the 1977 model.
-It seems to be a 2000 unit with a 1977 front sticker.
+Since it has the "MATTEL ELECTRONICS" at the top from the 1977 model, it seems to be a 2000 unit with a 1977 front sticker.

 In addition, the 1977 model is held together with three screws, none of which are in the corners.
 The 2000 model has a screw in all four corners.